What the Bleep Do We Know Summary – Quantum Physics in Action

 Check out What the Bleep do We Know Summary.
 This movie might challenge your thinking and broaden your perspective.

 Who are we?
 Where do we come from?
 Why are we here?
 What is our purpose?
-What is a reality?
+What is reality?
 What should we do?
 Where are we going?
-If you keep asking these questions and haven’t been found satisfied answers so far, you might be at the right place.
+If you keep asking these questions and haven’t been found satisfying answers so far, you might be in the right place.

 It is a thought-provoking movie, which explores the nature of our reality, from quantum physics to mysticism.
 It follows Amanda (Academy Award-winner Marlee Matlin), a divorced photographer whose concept of reality is challenged, and reveals the quantum world hidden behind what we consider to be our real world.

 What the bleep do we know was written and produced by William Arntz, Betsy Chasse, and Mark Vicente.
 It gathers experts in quantum physics: David Albert, Ph.D., Dr. Joe Dispenza, Amit Goswami, Ph.D., John Hagelin, Ph.D., Stuart Hameroff, M.D., Dr. Miceal Ledwith, Ph.D., Daniel Monti, M.D., Andrew B. Newberg, M.D., Candace Pert, Ph.D., Jeffrey Satinover, M.D., William Tiller, Ph.D. and Fred Alan Wolf, Ph.D., who try to answer fundamental questions of our reality.

 However, the more you look at quantum physics, the more mysterious and wondrous it becomes.
 It is so mysterious that you can’t even understand how amazing it is.
 So, how far down the rabbit hole do you want to go?

 Quantum physics is a physics of possibilities.
 The observer chooses among possibilities to bring the actual event into an experience.
 The observer is the consciousness that is observing the surrounding.